Comfort Suites Yayuncun, Beijing

 Aptly nicknamed the 'Bird's Nest' for its likeness, this architectural wonder was built for the 2008 Summer Olympics.
 Seating a whopping 91,000 fans, the center now hosts a variety of entertainment, from performing arts, concerts, sports games and much more.
-The vast arena will surely become a symbol of Beijing's venture into modernity.
+The vast arena has quickly become a symbol of Beijing's venture into modernity.

 This high tech venue will be used to host gymnastics and handball events for the 2008 Beijing Summer Olympics.
 The 80,900-square meter (870,800 square foot) building features a "glass curtain" wall which conceals over 1000 photovoltaic solar panels which help provide renewable energy for the building.
 After the 2008 Olympics have reached their conclusion the facility will be open to the public for use as a gym.
 The National Indoor Stadium is an unmatched venue for sporting events and competitions, and cultural functions as well.

 This space-age facility received a miraculous make-over for the 2008 Beijing Olympics, as it's serving as a venue for the modern pentathlon.
 The stadium rennovation increased capacity to 40,000 spectators.
 The Olympic Sports Center Stadium is well equipped with broadcast speakers, color screen LEDs, functional rooms and everything required for a good stadium.
 After the Olympics, the stadium is slated to be used for track and field as well as football, but is also suitable for a number of other sports.